Uche05/ProductSalesAid/README.md

 The Application has been deployed from GitHub to Heroku by following the steps:

 - Create or log in to your account at heroku.com
-- Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
+- Create a new app, add a unique app name and then choose your region from Europe or America.
 - Click on create app
 - Go to "Settings"
 - Under Config Vars add the private API key information using key 'CRED' and into the value area copy the API key information added to the .json file. - Also add a key 'PORT' and value '8000'.